-The most unusual feature is the caffeine.
+The most desired feature of yerba mate is the caffeine.
 While regular tea contains some caffeine, the same isn’t true for herbal teas.
 Those tend to be caffeine-free.
 Yerba mate is different.
 It isn’t low in caffeine either, often giving you close to the amount that you’d find in a cup of coffee.
 No other herbal tea has this property.

 Yerba mate is often seen as being incredibly healthy, but is that really the case?
 Is yerba mate good for you or is a heavily hyped drink with limited benefits?